HamburgChimps/apple-notes-liberator/README.md

 Liberate your Apple Notes data from Notes.app.
 Currently only extracts Note text and tables, but support for extracting more types of data is planned.

 > Note: Currently this project is in early development.
 Bugs are sure to be lurking.
-Please open an issue or a pull request should you encounter one!
+Please [open an issue][0] or a [pull request][1] should you encounter one!
 Also feel free to do the same if you would like to request a feature.

 ## Credit where credit is due